Lab Closeout Policy

 Compressed Gas Cylinders

-If samples need to be saved, locate appropriate person to take responsibility for them and notify the Department Chair.
+- If any biological materials that do not require registration with the Biosafety Office need to be saved, locate the appropriate person to take responsibility for the material and notify the Department Chair.

 Transporting Biological Materials

-After the final loose surface contamination survey demonstrating all areas and equipment in the laboratory are less then 100 dpm/100cm2, schedule an official close out survey with the Radiation Control Department.
-Do not allow further use, including housekeeping clean up, of the laboratory until the Radiation Control Department has completed the survey, removed all radioactive material postings and notified the Principal Investigator (PI) that the laboratory has been released.
+- After the final swipe survey demonstrating all areas and equipment in the laboratory are <100 dpm/100cm2, schedule an official close out survey with Radiation Safety.
+Radiation Safety personnel will complete a closeout survey, remove all radioactive material postings and notify the PI that the laboratory has been released.

-If the Principal Investigator (PI) fails to satisfactorily complete the above steps, the Department Chairperson will be responsible for the completion of the required close out steps.
-The Department Chairperson is responsible for immediate notification of the Radiation Control Department if the above steps have not been completed.
+- If the PI fails to satisfactorily complete the above steps, the Department Chairperson will be responsible for the prompt completion of the required close out steps.

 Radiation Producing Devices